powercodeacademy/strong-params-basics/README.md

 end
 ```

-If you go back to the web browser and click refresh you'll see everything is
-working for both the `create` and `update` actions.
-Running the Rspec tests
-reveals that our specs are now passing again as well.
-You'll notice that our
-`update` only has a `:title` in the `permit` method.
-This is because, given our
-forms, we only want the `title` to be submittable!
-If you go and do your
-nefarious hack again, it won't work.
-Thwarted!!
+If you refresh the browser, both the `create` and `update` actions will work.
+Running the RSpec tests will show that the specs are passing.
+Notice that `update` only permits `:title`—this is because, given our forms, we only want the title to be editable.
+If you try the earlier hack again, it won’t work.

 ### Permit vs. Require

-What is the deal with `#permit` vs `#require`?
-The `#require` method is the most
-restrictive.
-It means that the `params` that get passed in **must** contain a
-key called "post".
-If it's not included then it fails and the user gets an
-error.
-The `#permit` method is a bit looser.
-It means that the `params` hash
-**may** have whatever keys are in it.
-So in the `create` case, it may have the
-`:title` and `:description` keys.
-If it doesn't have one of those keys it's no
-problem: the hash just won't accept any other keys.
+What’s the difference between `permit` and `require`?
+The `require` method is strict: it means the `params` must contain a key called "post".
+If it’s missing, the request fails.
+The `permit` method is more flexible: it allows only the specified keys to be accepted.
+If a key isn’t present, it’s simply ignored.

 ## DRYing up Strong Params

-The code we wrote above is great if you only have a `create` method in your
-controller.
-However, if you have a standard CRUD setup you will also need to
-implement the same code in your `update` action.
-In our example we had different
-code for `create` and `update`, but generally you have the same items.
-It's a
-standard Rails practice to remove code repetition, so let's abstract the strong
-parameter call into its own method in the controller:
+The code above is fine if you only have a `create` method.
+However, in a standard CRUD setup, you’ll also need to implement similar code in your `update` action.
+In our example, we had different code for `create` and `update`, but usually you want the same permitted fields.
+To avoid repetition, it’s standard Rails practice to abstract the strong parameter call into its own method:

 ```ruby
 # app/controllers/posts_controller.rb